Seattle Girls' School

-Seattle Girls' School is an all-girls middle school located in the central district of Seattle at South Jackson Street and MLK Way S. between 26th AVE S and 28th AVE S. Seattle Girls' School (also known as SGS) is an accredited member of the Northwest Association of Independent Schools and a full member of the National Association of Independent Schools.
+Seattle Girls' School is an all-girls middle school located in the central district of Seattle at South Massachusetts and 24th Ave South.
+Seattle Girls' School (also known as SGS) is an accredited member of the Northwest Association of Independent Schools and a full member of the National Association of Independent Schools.

 In the 2011–2012 academic year, SGS enrolled 105 students.
 The student-teacher ratio is currently about 10:1, and the average class size 15.
 Tuition was $2,389 a school month in 2011-2012 totaling $21,500 for the school year.

 History

 Seattle Girls' School was founded by the board of trustees, a group of Seattle residents, in fall 2001.
-The school's current location at the corner of S. Jackson Street and MLK Way S was not completely finished when students for that year were being admitted, and the first open house was held in a gymnasium.
+The school's original location at the corner of S. Jackson Street and MLK Way S was not completely finished when students for that year were being admitted, and the first open house was held in a gymnasium.

 From the founding in 2001 to 2005 SGS accepted students through 6th and 7th grade.
 In the 2005-2006 year 5th grade and 8th grade was added.

+In 2022, the school moved to its current location on the corner of South Massachusetts and 24th Ave South.
+The school is currently building a gymnasium, it is slated to be completed in 2025.